Toilet paper: Recreational use

-In the United States, toilet paper has been the primary tool in a prank known as "TP-ing" (pronounced "teepeeing").
+In the US, toilet paper has been the primary tool in a prank known as "TP-ing" (pronounced "teepeeing").
 TP-ing, or "toilet papering", is often favored by adolescents and is the act of throwing rolls of toilet paper over cars, trees, houses and gardens, causing the toilet paper to unfurl and cover the property, creating an inconvenient mess.

 Children and cats may unroll an entire roll of toilet paper by spinning it until it completely unravels on the floor, or as a game by children wadding up one end, putting it in the toilet bowl without tearing it and then using the flushing of the toilet to pull new paper into the toilet, with the objective of flushing the entire roll down the toilet section at a time without the toilet paper breaking.
 Special toilet paper insert holders with an oblong shape were invented to prevent continuous unrolling without tearing to discourage this practice.

 Toilet paper pranks include talking toilet paper holders and inserts that are activated by the unrolling of the toilet paper and will loudly play an embarrassing message calling attention to the person defecating.

 Other gags include custom toilet paper printed with jokes, stories or politician's images.